Wolverine971/9takes/src/blog/people/Nancy_Pelosi.md

 </div>

 Notice how Pelosi was sensitive to being considered a hateful person.
-She rejects that characterization of herself but then goes on to say that the Trump is a coward but that she prays for him.
+She rejects that characterization of herself but then goes on to say that Trump is a coward but that she prays for him.

 ## Political Flexibility: Type 3's Adaptability in Action